Meaningful, Measurable Learning

 Since its founding in 1995, Inspired Teaching has worked with more than 15,000 teachers to build their practice in engagement-based teaching.
 These teachers have reached hundreds of thousands of students in and surrounding Washington, DC.

-Through our professional learning programs, we’re seeing positive changes in teachers’ beliefs, classroom practices, professional leadership, and sense of agency.
-Through our Residency program, we’re preparing a talented and diverse group of teacher candidates for long-lasting, successful careers in DC schools.
-And last year alone, our Youth programs engaged more than 330 students in public, public charter, and private schools in DC; more than 75% of whom attended schools with a FARMS rate of 50% or more.
+Through our professional learning programs, we see positive changes in teachers’ beliefs, classroom practices, professional leadership, and sense of agency.
+Through our Residency program, we prepare a talented and diverse group of teacher candidates for long-lasting, successful careers in DC schools.
+And our Youth programs have engaged hundreds of students in public, public charter, and private schools in DC; more than 75% of whom attended schools with a FARMS rate of 50% or more.

 Learn more about our track record of success: